lbjennings/Springboard/Springboard/capstone_project_2/readme.md

 For replication, start with "data_wrangling.pdf" then "sentiment.ipynb", and "finally topic_extraction.ipynb".
 A presentation for general audiences is provided under "Final_Presentation.pptx".
 A more technical discussion is available in the paper "capstone_2_final_paper".

-"Final_Presentation.pptx" : Powerpoint for general audiences discussing the project processa and results.
+"Final_Presentation.pptx" : Powerpoint for general audiences discussing the project process and results.

 "capstone_2_final_paper" : Paper discussing the techincal results of the project.